List and Timeline of Influential and Notable Chinese Emperors by Dynasties

-After taking over a prosperous empire from his teacher/regent Zhang Juzheng, Wanli Emperor gradually lost his diligence and ambition in reigning his empire.
+After taking over a prosperous empire from his teacher/regent Zhang Juzheng, the Wanli Emperor gradually lost his diligence and ambition in reigning his empire.
 Even been recorded as a very intelligent person, the Ming Empire started to decline during his ruling period.

-The Ming Empire kept declining during his reign, with officials fighting inside the government, strong nomadic enemies invading outside, and destructive rebellions outburst nationwide.
+The Ming Empire kept declining during his reign, with officials fighting inside the government, strong nomadic enemies invading outside, and destructive rebellions nationwide.

 Had implemented a series of reforms that lowered taxes, flourished the empire, and strengthened the emperor's centralized power.

-A thrifty, diligent, and ordinary monarch, during his reign period the Qing Empire lost in the First Opium War, which is considered the beginning of modern Chinese history.
+A thrifty, diligent, and ordinary monarch, during his reign period, the Qing Empire lost in the First Opium War, which is considered the beginning of modern Chinese history.

-Yi Zhu the Xianfeng Emperor
+Yi Zhu, the Xianfeng Emperor